by Hitman 44077, partially adapted from Crisis on Infinite Earths #12 by Marv Wolfman and George Pérez

 “Yeah.
 I’ll be there in a second, don’t worry,” Firestorm said.

-Kid Flash ran back to the Psycho-Pirate and watched as Alex Luthor transformed his body into a portal.
+Kid Flash ran back to the Psycho-Pirate and watched as Alex Luthor transformed his own body into a portal through the dimensions.
 “C’mon, Psycho-Pirate — move it!” he yelled.

 “Flash… you saved me just like you promised you would,” the Psycho-Pirate continued to say.